Area: 83,000 m²

 Volkswagen has broken new ground with the Visitors' Forum at the Transparent Factory.
 At the Forum, visitors and customers can inform themselves about Volkswagen, as well as the topics of e-mobility and digitalization.
 Visitors can take a close-up view of production as the tour goes directly along the production line.

-Guided tours (6,100 in 2017) are currently offered in ten languages; English, Czech and Polish are especially popular.
-Guests from 85 countries were welcomed in 2017.
+Guided tours (8.485 in 2018) are currently offered in nine languages; English, Chinese, Czech and Polish are especially popular.
+Guests from 50 countries were welcomed in 2018.
 There are also special tours for children and tours with special emphases, for example on architecture.
-About 30 percent of all visitors come from other countries.
+About 25 percent of all visitors come from other countries.
 Customers can take delivery of all four electric and plug-in hybrid vehicles of the Volkswagen brand as well as the Touareg and the Arteon here – they benefit from an exclusive welcome in a separate part of the Visitors‘ Forum.
 The actual handing-over of the vehicle is a special experience.
-In 2017, about 500 vehicles were handed over to customers here.
+In 2018, about 1.150 vehicles were handed over to customers here.

 Social and cultural commitment